paul-barry-kenzan/pipeline-validate-css/README.md

 ## Options

   + You can include your custom CSS rules adding a `.csslintrc` file in the root of your project.
 Using this method will overwrite the default rules predefined in this pipeline.

 ## Results

 This pipeline returns an object.
 This object receives a stream with the CSS files to validate.
 You can call the _validateCSS_ method to run the validation.
-The method will report if any issues were found during the process .
+The method will report if any issues were found during the process.
 If no issues are present, it will return the stream.

 ## LICENSE